phillipnunes/100-days-of-code/log.md

 **Today's Progress**: Today I learned how manipulate css variables with JavaScript.

 **Thoughts:** I am happy, because i learned about input type color, where you get a colorpicker without stress.

+### Day 15: September 6, 2018

+**Today's Progress**: I get stuck with Cross Origin, but after solve the problem I learned about the problems with too much nested props in React.
+Making progress.  :)

+**Thoughts:** I am not even having thoughts...too much problems today with the code.